rot256/research-branching-mpc/README.md

 This is a proof-of-concept implementation of the semi-honest version of the "branching MPC" compiler on-top of semi-honest MASCOT (or any other MPC over an arbitrary prime field provided by MP-SPDZ) and CDN respectively for the Eurocrypt 2022 submission "Communication Efficient Secure Multiparty Computation for Conditional Branches".
 CDN is implemented by instantiating the linearly homomorphic encryption using ring LWE.
-The implementation is written in a combination of C++ (MP-SPDZ), Go and Python (used for non-performance critical parts).
+The implementation is written in a combination of C++ (MP-SPDZ), Go and Python (used for performance non-critical parts).
+A copy of MP-SPDZ is included in this directory to ensure the results can be reproduced in future, should the interface change upstream.

 Need help comparing your technique with ours?
 Reach out!